safespring/cloud-BaaS/API.md

 - locked\_by\_service: set if node is locked by the server provider
 - encryption: set if data should be encrypted before backup
 - deduplication: set if data deduplication is enabled
+- compression: set if data compression is enabled
 - schedule: list of associated backup schedules
 - policy: node backup policy